Ensembl/webvm/README.txt

 Possible actions/options for that script are likely to change.

 ** Run with home-installed / local Apache
+You can run with a locally built and installed Apache, provided it includes the necessary features.
+Note that the default build does not include mod_rewrite.

 You can (p)reset the environment seen by the first call to apache2 by writing to the file APACHECTL.sh .
 This file is listed in .gitignore, is sourced by APACHECTL and does not need to be executable.